tingiskhan/pylurch/README.md

 Some (key) differences between this library and the libraries usually seen on the Medium blogs:
 1. Abstracts away the fit/prediction logic for easier deployment of new models.
 2. Provides database model for storing fitted models as binaries with meta data instead of files.
 But is possible to store as files.
-3. Allows using different backends for serializing the models, e.g. enables easy access to ONNX.
+3. Allows using different backends for serializing the models, e.g. enables easy serialization to [ONNX](https://github.com/onnx/onnx).
-4. Provides a simple database model for managing users, as well as some simple authentication.

 ## Install
-While you could install the library, the setup process is more aimed at providing a simple way of deploying using Docker.
-But, to install simply
+The library utilizes the `flask` framework and builds upon [flask-restful](https://flask-restful.readthedocs.io/en/latest/) for serving, but also uses other `flask` extensions like [flask-executor](https://flask-executor.readthedocs.io/en/latest/), and [flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/).
+You install the library via
 ```
 pip install git+https://github.com/tingiskhan/ml-server
 ```
-There's also a Docker file included.
+There's also a Docker file included for serving the `example` model.

 ## Usage
 You use the API as you would any REST based API.
 Every model exposes the five endpoints: